Jieun S. Park

 Job Market Paper

 Gendered Xenophobia?
-Gendered Interpretation of Immigration and Labor Market Vulnerability (Revise & Resubmit at Comparative Political Studies) [PDF]
+Gendered Interpretation of Immigration and Labor Market Vulnerability (Accepted at Comparative Political Studies) [PDF]

 Abstract: Why do women tend to oppose immigration more than men?
-I argue that this opposition of immigration is caused by women’s labor market vulnerabilities.
-As immigrants increasingly take positions in care work and other industries that are traditionally dominated by women, women are more likely to perceive them as a threat.
-Drawing on data from two original surveys on Japanese samples and one survey on a U.S. sample with embedded experiments, I find that information emphasizing the economic necessity of immigrants leads to increased favorability among native men, but not native women.
-Additionally, women, especially those in non-professional jobs, show increased hostility toward immigrant women when exposed to such information.
-The findings underscore the importance of considering the interplay of gender and labor market vulnerability, contributing to the literature on political economy of immigration and gender politics.
-The results also suggest the necessity for gender-sensitive approaches in shaping immigration policy and addressing inter-group conflicts, especially in countries characterized by significant gender inequalities where women predominantly occupy lower-paid and less secure job roles.
+I argue that this opposition to immigration is caused by women’s labor market vulnerabilities.
+As immigrants increasingly enter sectors traditionally dominated by women, non-immigrant women may perceive immigrants as a threat.
+Drawing on two original surveys with embedded experiments conducted on nationally representative samples in Japan, I find that information emphasizing the economic necessity of immigrants increases favorability toward immigrants among Japanese men but not women.
+Japanese women, especially those in non-professional jobs, show increased hostility toward immigrant women when exposed to such information.
+These findings highlight the importance of considering the interplay between gender and labor market position in shaping immigration attitudes.
+This research contributes to the literature on the political economy of immigration and gender politics and underscores the need for gender-sensitive approaches in immigration policymaking, particularly in countries with persistent gender inequalities.

 Working Papers

 • Loved or Hated?
-The Calculated Welcome of Asians in the U.S. and Australia (Revise & Resubmit at Politics, Groups, and Identities)
+The Calculated Welcome of Asians in the U.S. and Australia (Under Review)

 Highly Commended for the Postgraduate Conference Paper Prize, Australian Political Studies Association (AusPSA) Annual Conference 2023